My daughter-in-law had an interview with the Tullahoma Board of Education.

 1. Mix the mash (corn, barley, malt, and yeast) with iron-free spring water.

 2. Ferment the mash for 6 days.
-No heat is applied, but the 2-story towers of mash bubbled f furiously from the generated carbon dioxide as the sugars are converted to alcohol.
+No heat is applied, but the 2-story towers of mash bubbled furiously with the carbon dioxide generated as the sugars are converted to alcohol.
 Fermentation results in the mash having about a 24% alcohol level.

 3. Boil the mash and cool the resulting vapor to extract the alcohol.
 The liquor is now 70% alcohol (140 proof), and just a tiny whiff will hit you like a bag of rocks!